MingxiaGuo/English/docs/EF/General-English/1-3_Cities-and-countries.md

 <video class="ets-vp " width="640" height="360" playsinline="playsinline" preload="none" src="https://cns2.ef-cdn.com/Juno/11/90/26/v/119026/GE_1.3.1.3.1.mp4" style="text-size-adjust: auto !important; user-select: auto;"></video>

-00:00

-You must watch the entire movie once before you can adjust the timeline.

-00:27
+'**Where' questions**： **“哪里”的问题**

+* Use **where** questions to ask where someone is from and where a place is.
+Use the word **in** to explain what country a city is in.

+  * **Where** are you from?
+I'm from Lyon.

+  * **Where** is Lyon?
+Lyon is **in** France.
+* People will sometimes tell you both the city and the country they are from.
+In writing, put a comma **(,)** after the city.
+  * **Where** are you from?
+I'm from Rome**,** Italy.
+* **to be + from + country/city** 回答来自哪里
+  - I am from the USA
+  - We are from Canada.
+  - He is from Seoul.
+  - They are from London.

+---

 - Hey, where are you from?
 - Where are you from, Laura?

-'Where' questions

-Use where questions to ask where someone is from and where a place is.
-Use the word in to explain what country a city is in.

-​    Where are you from?
-Where are you from?

-​    I'm from Lyon.
-I'm from Lyon.

-​    Where is Lyon?
-Where is Lyon?

-​    Lyon is in France.
-Lyon is in France.

-​

-People will sometimes tell you both the city and the country they are from.
-In writing, put a comma (,) after the city.

-​    Where are you from?
-Where are you from?

-​    I'm from Rome, Italy.
-I'm from Rome, Italy.

-- - She lives in Vancouver.
-  - Where is Vancouver?
+- She lives in Vancouver.
+Where is Vancouver?
-- - Where are they from?
-  - They're from China.
+- Where are they from?
+They're from China.
-- - Are New York and L.A. in the US?
-  - Yes, they are.
+- Are New York and L.A. in the US?
+Yes, they are.
-- - Where are you from?
-  - I'm from Japan.
+- Where are you from?
+I'm from Japan.
-- - Where is he from?
-  - He's from Berlin, Germany.
+- Where is he from?
+He's from Berlin, Germany.
-- - Where is Moscow?
-  - It's in Russia.
+- Where is Moscow?
+It's in Russia.

-So, where are you from?
+> A: So, where are you from?
 I'm from Osaka.大阪市

-Where's Osaka?
+> B: Where's Osaka?
 It's in Japan.

-Oh, Japan!
+> A: Oh, Japan!
 Nice.

-I live in Los Angeles.
+> B: I live in Los Angeles.

 #### c) Final Task: Saying where are you from

 You have made a new friend and are exchanging personal information about where you are from.

 Listen and record the correct response.
 When you see a blank, give true information about yourself.

+```
 A： Nice to meet you
 B: Nice to meet you too.
 A: So where are you from?
 B: I'm from __
 A: uhammmm
 B: where are you from?
 A: I'm from Lima
 B: Where is LIma
 A: It's in Peru
 B: Oh, Peru.
 Nice.

-```

 ```

 ```